mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class06.md

 - **Commercial Use Cases**: While there are many proposed use cases for blockchain technology, finding commercially viable applications that can benefit from the unique properties of blockchains is still a challenge.

 - **Public Policy and Legal Frameworks**: As a new and disruptive technology, blockchains often operate in a legal grey area.
 Developing public policy and legal frameworks that can accommodate blockchains while protecting users and maintaining market integrity is a complex task.

+## Vitalik Buterin's Trilemma

+Vitalik Buterin, the co-founder of Ethereum, proposed a trilemma that states it's impossible for a blockchain to simultaneously achieve all three of the following properties:

+1. **Scalability**: The ability of the system to process a large number of transactions quickly.

+2. **Decentralization**: The degree to which the system is not controlled by a single entity or authority.
+In the context of blockchains, this often refers to the number of nodes in the network.

+3. **Security**: The ability of the system to withstand attacks and remain secure.

+According to Buterin's trilemma, a blockchain can only achieve two of these properties at a time.
+For example, a blockchain can be scalable and secure, but not decentralized.
+Or it can be decentralized and secure, but not scalable.

+This trilemma presents a significant challenge for the development of blockchain technology, as all three properties are desirable for a robust and efficient system.
+Various solutions have been proposed to address this trilemma, such as sharding and layer 2 solutions, but each comes with its own trade-offs.
+-